-Note: At the SCALEUP Workshop discussed above, Applicants may not communicate with ARPA-E personnel or support contractors regarding their Applications or the SCALEUP FOA more generally.
+Note: During the Semi-Finalist "Bootcamp" and the virtual SCALEUP Workshop Series discussed above, Applicants shall not communicate with ARPA-E personnel or support contractors regarding their Applications or the SCALEUP FOA more generally.

 During the "quiet period," Applicants are required to submit all questions regarding this FOA to ARPA-E-CO@hq.doe.gov.
 Questions and Answers (Q&As) about ARPA-E and the FOA are available at http://arpa-e.energy.gov/faq.
 For questions that have not already been answered, please send an email with the FOA name and number in the subject line to ARPA-E-CO@hq.doe.gov.
 Due to the volume of questions received, ARPA-E will only answer pertinent questions that have not yet been answered and posted at the above link.